Chambre d’été cocooning avec linge clair, tapis doux et lumière du matin

 1. The direct answer: lighten without making the room cold

-2. The most restful colors in summer
+2. The most restful colors for summer

 3. Where to place a rug in a summer bedroom